Identity and Access Management Primer

 Security Architecture

-At a minimum, startups should use the following components in their security architecture.
+At a minimum, companies should use the following components in their security architecture.
 Your apps are described as 'clients' in OAuth terminology, and they interact securely with APIs.

 These apps outsource the difficult security work to two types of components, both of which are implemented by security experts: